bgdawes/dotfiles/linux_documentation/linux_notes.md

 #### Overlays

-Add overlays: overlays are fun. yay. the only overlays availavble via retroarch online updater are for the NES / SNES.
+Add overlays: overlays are fun. yay. the only overlays availavble via retroarch online updater are for the NES, SNES, Genesis, and 32X.

 https://forums.libretro.com/t/console-game-themed-bezels/10472